 - email them

-Each Advancing Futures TAP Practitioner is responsible for a specific group of institutions.
+Each practitioner is responsible for a specific group of institutions.

-TAP Practitioners strive to respond to phone calls and emails within 48 to 72 hours.
-Students are asked to avoid calling repeatedly, leaving multiple voicemails or emailing repeatedly while waiting for a reply from their TAP Practitioner.
+Practitioners strive to respond to phone calls and emails within 48 to 72 hours.
+Students are asked to avoid calling repeatedly, leaving multiple voicemails or emailing repeatedly while waiting for a reply from their practitioner.

 Students are responsible for providing Advancing Futures with the most current contact information, including: